StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 ## Overview

-Propagation defines how a propagated state flows from one component to the next.
-Propagation always flows from dependencies to dependent components and relations.
-Note that this is the opposite direction of the relation arrows in the graph.
+Propagation defines how a [propagated health state](/use/health-state/health-state-in-stackstate.md#propagated-health-state) flows from one component to the next.

-A propagated state is returned as one of the following health states:

-* `CRITICAL`
-* `FLAPPING`
-* `DEVIATING`
-* `UNKNOWN`

 A component's propagated state is calculated using a propagation function.
 This can be set as **Propagation** in the component's edit dialogue in the StackState UI.

 ![Edit component propagation](../../../.gitbook/assets/v43_edit-component-propagation.png)